West Kendall, Florida

 West Kendall is an unincorporated community in Miami-Dade County, Florida.
-The boundaries of West Kendall are imprecise, but locals commonly include the CDPs of Country Walk, Three Lakes, The Hammocks, The Crossings, Kendale Lakes, and Kendall West.
+The boundaries of West Kendall are imprecise, but locals commonly include the CDPs of Country Walk, Lakes of the Meadows, Three Lakes, The Hammocks, The Crossings, Kendale Lakes, and Kendall West.
 West Kendall mainly consists of planned communities, apartment buildings, and strip malls.

 Media

 West Kendall is served by the Miami market for local radio and television.
 West Kendall is served by The West Kendall Gazette which is published twice monthly and is part of Miami's Community Newspapers, and West Kendall Today.com an online publication, which is partnered with the Miami Herald.

 Education

 Miami-Dade County Public Schools operates public schools.
 Schools in West End include: